Network Program Areas

 She received her Ph.D. in Applied Statistics in Economic and Social Sciences from the University of Padua and was Marie Curie Fellow and ECASS Visiting Fellow at ISER (Institute for Social and Economic Research-ISER, Essex), and Max Weber fellow at the European University Institute.

-She collaborates with the FBK-IRVAPP research centre and is a research fellow at IZA (joined in March 2012 and CESifo (joined in November 2013).
+She collaborates with the FBK-IRVAPP research centre and is a research fellow at IZA (joined in March 2012), CESifo (joined in November 2013) as well as at CEPR (joined in 2020).

 She has published in international journals such as Journal of Political Economy, Journal of Labor Economics, Economic Journal, Economic Policy.